eduardoromero/QNudge/README.md

 Nudge is a simple optimization on top of FIFO, and it's very intuitive.
 In a few words, when a small job arrives to the queue, the scheduler checks for the job immediately ahead of it.
 If that job is bigger then we swap their position in the queue, and prioritize the smaller job.
 And there's a limit, a bigger job can only be "jumped" once.
+[Here](https://eduardoromero.github.io/nudge-react/) is a visualization of the algorithm built with react.

 Here's a nice [video introduction](https://www.youtube.com/watch?v=G3NWAOlHpoI) and here's the [full paper](https://dl.acm.org/doi/abs/10.1145/3410220.3460102),